 The maths for lost revenue is really simple

 - Suppose 100 000 DAU

 - 14 days * 6 release/year * 100 000 * $0.05 = $420 000/year/app more to your top line.

 - If you have a portfolio of 5 apps, the total would be around $2M from faster time-to-market.

 You can achieve all this by shaving off 2 weeks in every release cycle.
-Not all apps are directly revenue generating, for example, banking apps, so replace ARPDAU with your specific value for each mobile user.
+Not all apps are directly revenue-generating, for example, banking apps, so replace ARPDAU with your specific value for each mobile user.

-Time-to-market is improved with integrated development and testing process.
+Time-to-market is improved with an integrated development and testing process.
 This is the case for all software development, but in mobile app dev, it is the only way to do development efficiently.
 There is a huge number of end-user platforms (ie. devices), that your apps should support an ever-increasing complexity in apps that need to be tested on those end-user devices in every release.
 In Enterprise apps world, bring your own device policies (BYOD) create the same need for organizations’ internal apps.
 In large organizations, there are easily 30-50 different devices from tablets to smartphones to be supported and tested with every release.
-At Enterprises, daily volumes are naturally lower, but value per mobile user is much higher than with consumer-facing apps & games.
+At Enterprises, daily volumes are naturally lower, but the value per mobile user is much higher than with consumer-facing apps & games.

 You can automate a huge amount of testing, and do it on real devices after every new code checking and/or nightly builds.
 This will shorten your Dev&Test cycle, improve defect-fixing times and result in an improved top line.

 Faster time-to-market also keeps your competition at bay.
 They will not get a chance to promote their offerings over yours, which is always a danger when your releases start to slip.
 You can release more often with more confidence in the quality of your releases.